For assistance with this service, call the Reference Desk

 What is the purpose of Interlibrary Loan?

 Interlibrary loan is intended to complement local library collections and is not a substitute for good collections intended to meet the routine needs of users.
 Before requesting an interlibrary loan, a library user should first explore the library collection of his/her primary library by searching the online catalog and the appropriate electronic databases.
 ILL is based on a tradition of sharing resources between various types and sizes of libraries and rests on the belief that no library, no matter how large or well supported, is self-sufficient in today's world.

 Who can use the Interlibrary Loan Service?

-Creighton University Law School faculty, students and staff may submit interlibrary loan requests by clicking the link at the bottom of this page and filling out the form.
+Creighton University Law School faculty, students and staff may submit interlibrary loan requests by clicking the link above and filling out the form.
 Faculty, students and staff from other Creighton departments can submit interlibrary loan requests at either the Reinert Alumni Library or the Health Sciences Library.
 Members of the public who have borrowing privileges with the law library may submit requests for photocopies but may not request books.
 To find out who is eligible for borrowing privileges, see Circulation Services.

 Is there a charge for this service?

 For Creighton Law School faculty, students and staff the service is free.
 Law Library guest users are assessed a fee for this services based on the Document Delivery fee schedule.